Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Photo sessions start shortly after – we’re trying some “special effects” with our godparents here.

-The Church ceremony
+Church ceremony

-For example, I personally tried to listen everything from start to finish and couldn’t make it because it was way too boring.
+In larger cities, the priests understood the fact that nobody wants to spend that much time listening to them, and nobody does it anyway.
+For example, I personally tried to listen to everything from start to finish and couldn’t make it because it was way too boring.
 And it was my own wedding!

 I can only imagine that all the guests were in their own world as well.
 Because of this, many priests now hurry things as much as they can, but it’s still a long time you’ll have to spend standing up.